COURSE REQUIREMENTS:

-There are three examinations with each exam counting 30% of your semester grade and two contact assignments each counting 5% of your semester grade.
+There are three examinations with each exam counting 25% of your semester grade (total 75%), three contact essays each counting 5% of your semester grade (total 15%), and Blackboard work counting 10%.
 The examinations are on file at the Northridge, Rio Grande, Pinnacle, Round Rock, Cypress Creek, Eastview, South Austin, San Marcos, Fredericksburg, and Riverside Testing Centers.
 In order to take the tests at any of these testing centers you must present a valid ACC ID and a picture ID before you will be allowed to take the exam.
 Because of end of semester time restraints, you cannot take the third exam at the San Marcos or Fredericksburg Testing Centers unless you contact me two or three weeks prior to the exam.
 Exams are NOT located at the Bastrop, Georgetown, Hays, Leander, and Pflugerville Centers.

 The exams, which include the videos and the readings, will be a combination of one essay question (20 points) five definitions or short answer (5 points each) and eleven true/false and multiple choice questions (five points each).
 You should give yourself approximately one hour to complete the exam.
 Most of the essay questions should average in length of about one page.
-The Telecourse Study Guide, while not required, will be beneficial for exam preparation as well as the online study guides linked to the syllabus.
-For information about the Contact Assignments, see below.
+The Telecourse Study Guide, while not required, could be beneficial for exam preparation as well as the online study guides linked to the syllabus.
+For information about the Contact Essays and Blackboard work, see below.

 RETESTS:

-You may take one retest for each of the first two examinations but all retests must be completed no later than Monday, July 30, 2012.
+You may take one retest for each of the first two examinations but all retests must be completed no later than July 22.
 There is no retest available for the third test.
 The retests, while identical in format, will not have the same questions as the original tests although the study sheets will be applicable.
 Retests will ONLY be given at the Northridge, Rio Grande, South Austin or Riverside Testing Centers.
 I will average the two scores together to arrive at your grade on that particular exam.
 You must have your Student Test Request from the initial test in order to take the retest.
 Be sure to save this.
+It will take me about 7 to 10 days to receive, grade, and post your retest grade.

 GRADES:

 Final grades will be assigned on the basis of A =Excellent, 90 - 100; B = Good, 80 - 89; C = Average, 70 -79; D = Fair, 60 - 69; and F = Failing.
-Incompletes will be given only in very special circumstances, usual medical, and then only if you have a passing average on two exams.
+Incompletes will be given only in very special circumstances, usual medical, and then only if you have a passing average on at least 75% of the course.
 You must see me to SIGN YOUR REQUEST for an incomplete.
 It will not be valid without your signature and incompletes must be signed at least ten days prior to the end of the semester.

-You must complete two contact assignments, which will be 10% of your final grade.
-Your first must be submitted between June 2 and July 2 and the second between July 6 and August 1..
-Contact assignments will be assigned a grade of zero if you miss the deadline or if you submit failing work, otherwise they will be graded on the basis of "A" equals exceptional work, "B" equals good work, "C" average work, and "D" poor work.
+You must complete two contact essays, which will be 15% of your final grade.
+Your first must be submitted between May 31 and June 28 and the second between July 5 and July 26.
+Contact assignments will be penalized if you miss the deadline or if you submit failing work, otherwise they will be graded on the basis of "A" equals exceptional work, "B" equals good work, "C" average work, and "D" poor work.
 Each contact should be a response to the following TWO questions:

 1. What I found most interesting and thought-provoking in the readings is . . . . and why.